QiufangMa/template-mechanism/draft-tt-netmod-yang-config-templates.md

 The YANG data model of configuration templates is defined in {{template-yang}}.

-### Templates with Regular Expressions {#regex}
+### Template Definition with Pattern Matching {#regex}

-Simple regular expressions can be used to restrict which list entries a template takes effect for.
+To allow a single template to apply to multiple instances with similar naming conventions without explicit replication, pattern matching may be used within key leafs to restrict which list entries a template takes effect for.
+It is used to restrict the built-in type "string", or types derived from "string", to values that match the pattern.

-(Editor's note: more work is needed here to define the exact semantics of this.
-Also, the regular expressions will be very simple (again, this needs to be defined), and therefore it may be better to call them 'globs' or 'patterns')
+Any regular expression pattern MUST conform to {{!RFC9485}}, which defines a subset of XML Schema Definition (XSD) regular expressions {{XSD-TYPES}}.

- For example, Figure 1 provides an interface configuration template that sets "type" as ethernetCsmacd and "mtu" as 1500 for interfaces named with the prefix "eth":
+ For example, {{regex-example}} provides an interface configuration template that sets "type" as ethernetCsmacd and "mtu" as 1500 for interfaces names match the pattern "eth.*", i.e., starting with the prefix "eth":

 ~~~~
 <templates xmlns="urn:ietf:params:xml:ns:yang:ietf-config-template">